The Consumer Finance Law Review: Australia

 iv Product intervention power

 The Treasury Laws Amendment (Design and Distribution Obligations and Product Intervention Powers) Act 2019 (Cth) also amended the Corporations Act and the NCCP Act to grant a power to ASIC.
 This power is in relation to credit products regulated by the NCCP Act and financial products available for acquisition by issue to retail clients, to order persons to do something or refrain from doing something in order to prevent significant detriment to consumers or retail clients (product intervention order).
-ASIC will only be able to exercise the power if it considers that a credit or financial product has resulted in, or will or is likely to result in, significant detriment to consumers or retail clients, and will not be able to make product intervention orders against consumers and retail clients in that capacity.
+ASIC is only able to exercise the power if it considers that a credit or financial product has resulted in, or will or is likely to result in, significant detriment to consumers or retail clients, and will not be able to make product intervention orders against consumers and retail clients in that capacity.
 'Financial product' is defined broadly so as to include credit products that are not subject to the NCCP Act.

 v Financial product design and distribution obligations